tailored-automation/puppet-module-patroni/README.md

 }
 ```

-It's possible to define [DCS configuration](https://patroni.readthedocs.io/en/latest/dynamic_configuration.html) values using Puppet with an example like the following:
+Some values such as the PostgreSQL `max_connections` require changes to the [DCS configuration](https://patroni.readthedocs.io/en/latest/dynamic_configuration.html).
+This example shows using the `patroni_dcs_config` type with an `Exec` that will restart the Patroni cluster.

 ```puppet
 include patroni